-In last week’s post we talked about Literacy Engagement, Technology, & Developmentally Appropriate Practices.
-This week we are reflecting on strategies for developing meaningful connections between student interest and experiences, and the literacy process.
+In our previous post we talked about Literacy Engagement, Technology, & Developmentally Appropriate Practices.
+In this post we are reflecting on strategies for developing meaningful connections between student interest and experiences, and the literacy process.
 By tuning into naturally occurring experiences, and following the lead of the children, technology can be a powerful source of creation and connection.
 We have the opportunity to empower children to see themselves as authors, illustrators, designers, and creators as we develop truly authentic literacy experiences together.

 Access this message and its content at innovatingplay.world/bm10

 “How we personalize the learning of literacy skills for each of our students is where we show the art of teaching.” – Klea Scharberg ASCD

 Many teachers of young children take pride in providing joyful, engaging, active lessons and experiences to support literacy development.
 We are trained to use running records, developmental rubrics, and a variety of assessments and sources of data to drive purposeful and targeted instruction for students.
 As we strive to provide the most meaningful instruction possible, we couple differentiated instruction with opportunities to personalize learning.
 This means that we account for student interest, learning style, and physical/emotional needs as we develop experiences.